Dapoxetine is prescribed for the treatment of premature ejaculation.

 - Do not use any recreational drugs while you are taking dapoxetine, as this could lead to you experiencing serious side-effects.

 - Take care if you are a driver.
-If you feel faint or dizzy, do not drive or use tools or machines.
+If you feel faint or dizzy, do not drive and do not use tools or machines.

 - If you buy any medicines, please check with your doctor or a pharmacist that they are suitable for you to take with dapoxetine.